Spinal cord injury victim Carol Comes says cell therapy helps ease symptoms and heal serious damage

 “The result of years of research into the biological processes of regenerating damage from both sudden injuries and ongoing damage as we age,” she says.

-Dr. Halpert points out that the body can use stem cells to create new nervous system cells to repair some damage to the spinal cord, but that extra stem cells may be needed, which is why stem cell therapy holds out hope for patients like Carol.
+Dr. Halpert points out that the body can use cells to create new nervous system cells to repair some damage to the spinal cord, but that extra cells may be needed, which is why cell therapy holds out hope for patients like Carol.

 Ongoing recovery and hope for the future